RosterElf Logo

 Learn how to investigate and resolve payroll variances quickly, with a systematic approach to finding discrepancies between rosters, timesheets, and pay.

 Every pay run should result in the right people being paid the right amounts at the right time.
-But reality often differs from this ideal.
-Payroll variances—differences between expected and actual pay amounts—are common in Australian businesses, particularly those with variable hours, complex award coverage, or manual data entry processes.
+Reality often differs.
+Payroll variances — differences between expected and actual pay amounts — are common in Australian businesses, particularly those with variable hours, complex award coverage, or manual data entry.
+These variances mean employees are either underpaid (a compliance risk) or overpaid (a cost to your business), and both require investigation and resolution.
 Use our free payroll cost estimator to benchmark expected costs.
-These variances can mean employees are underpaid (a compliance risk) or overpaid (a cost to your business), and both require investigation and resolution.

-This guide covers the practical process of identifying, investigating, and reconciling payroll variances.
-We focus on the systematic approach needed to find root causes quickly, correct errors properly, and implement preventive measures.
+This guide covers the practical process of identifying, investigating, and reconciling payroll variances — including the year-to-date, super, and bank reconciliation checks that catch errors a shift-by-shift review misses.
 Whether you are dealing with a single employee query or systematic issues affecting many staff, effective variance reconciliation protects your business from Fair Work compliance issues while ensuring employees are paid correctly.

 Quick summary

-• Identify variances by comparing timesheets, rosters, and payroll outputs systematically
+Compare timesheets, rosters, and payroll outputs systematically to isolate the variance

-• Trace errors through the data flow to find root causes, not just symptoms
+Follow the data flow from roster to pay to bank to find root causes, not just symptoms

-• Correct underpayments promptly and recover overpayments with proper agreement
+Fix underpayments promptly and recover overpayments only with written agreement

 Understanding payroll variances

-Payroll variances occur at different levels and for different reasons:
+Payroll variances occur at different levels and for different reasons.
+Recognising which type you are dealing with focuses the investigation.

 Individual employee variances